rajatmakwana/frontend-assignement/README.md

 - **Reactstrap**: Bootstrap components for React.
 - **Jest** and **React Testing Library**: Testing frameworks for unit and integration testing.

-## Contributing
-Contributions are welcome!
-If you have any ideas for new features, bug fixes, or improvements, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).